 Students experience virtual fields trips to parks

 Parks Online Resources for Teachers and Students (PORTS) is a free distance learning program that uses the power of interactive videoconferencing to help K-12 schools teach common core state standards in the context of California State Parks.
-PORTS is located at Seacliff State Beach.
-Friends of Santa Cruz State Parks proudly provides full funding for the PORTS program at Seacliff State Beach, which served 8,334 students across California in 2014.
+The green-screen PORTS studio is located at Seacliff State Beach with in-the-field mobile programs offered from Año Nuevo State Park and Natural Bridges State Beach.
+Friends of Santa Cruz State Parks proudly provides full funding for the Santa Cruz District’s PORTS program, which has served tens of thousands of students across California since 2005.